There have been two main versions of the Huntress character: Helena Wayne and Helena Bertinelli.

 - The Ace: One of Spyral's top agents, and a senior partner to Dick.

 - Ambiguously Brown: New-52 Helena Bertinelli is significantly darker-skinned than in the old DCU, probably to render her more visually distinct from Helena Wayne.
-They haven't yet revealed her nu52 origin, although her last name suggests that she is still Sicilian.
+They haven't yet revealed her nu52 origin, although her last name suggests that she is still Sicilian, who in real life do often have dark skin.

 - Badass Teacher: She's the matron of St. Hadrian's Finishing School.